railcore/railcore.github.io/wiki/tapping.md

   * Deburr with a countersink after tapping
   * Use a sharp knife to deburr the top at the end.
   * Clean off all tapping fluid at the end.
 Some of them are sulphur based and oily and you don't want this hanging around.
+  * **Just go slow and take your time.** Breaking a tap or ruining an extrusion is not the aim here.
+  * You can use the Z extrusions as practice, as these do not need tapping.
+(So you've got 6 free practice runs)